 - Removal of a small layer of corneal cells using a laser.

-Another option could be to consider Laser Eye Surgery as using the laser appears to be the minimally invasive and long-term effective therapy for RCE.
-Phototherapeutic keratectomy (PTK) involves the surgical laser treatment of the cornea to selectively ablate cells on the surface layer of the cornea.
-PTK can sometimes be used with photorefractive keratectomy (PRK) treatment to treat any scarring as well as to correct a refractive error, such as short-sightedness (myopia) or long-sightedness (hyperopia).
+Phototherapeutic keratectomy (PTK) is a type of laser surgery that selectively removes cells on the surface layer of the cornea.
+PTK can sometimes be used with photorefractive keratectomy (PRK) treatment to also treat any scarring and to correct a refractive error, such as short-sightedness (myopia) or long-sightedness (hyperopia).